 The best part of 200 buses were either on show or in service, with a multitude of different types and periods represented.
 The free bus services were packed full all day as were the special excursions and the horsebus and open-top rides.
 A huge collectors’ market stretched as far as the eye could see and the whole showground was crowded and buzzing all day.

-Here’s to next year, and show no. 41, meanwhile here are some pictures of the day (keep scrolling down):
+Here’s to next year, and show no. 41 on Sunday 13 April 2014, meanwhile here are some pictures of the 2013 event (keep scrolling down):

 Newly-restored Country RT4779 gleams in the sun next to LBM’s RT2775, the bus that crossed N America in 1952.

 1940 RT113 glides past Concorde as it arrives for the show.

 Stagecoach’s Enviro 400 “Spirit of London”, named in commemoration of the victims of the 7/7 bombings, was one of the highlights of the Gathering, where it was re-launched into service after repairs.